brython-dev/brython/www/doc/en/file_or_http.md

 - by the File / Open browser menu: in this case the browser uses the "file" protocol (the address in the address bar starts with _file://_)
-- by launching a local web server (for instance the one provided by Python standard distribution: `brython-cli --server`) and entering the file address in the browser address bar (for instance _localhost:8000//app.html_).
+- by launching a local web server (for instance the one provided by Python standard distribution: `brython-cli server`) and entering the file address in the browser address bar (for instance _localhost:8000//app.html_).
   The protocol is "http" (or "https")